It seems like every company is hiring everywhere you look.

 If a job is misclassified and the employee is not paid overtime, the Department of Labor will:

-Job responsibilities change from time to time, so a job description acts as a “living document,” and needs to be regularly reviewed to assure that they are up to date.
+Job responsibilities change from time to time, so a job description acts as a “living document,” and needs to be regularly reviewed to assure that they are compliant and up to date.

 While there are no state or federal laws requiring job descriptions, they are useful tools for both practical and legal reasons.